-With the drawing infrastructure defined, you can now begin with the defining of the engine component to define and manage the behavior of the particle system.
-For now, the only functionality required is to define a default system acceleration for all particles.
+With the drawing infrastructure defined, you can now define the engine component to manage the behavior of the particle system.
+For now, the only functionality required is to include a default system acceleration for all particles.

-In the src/engine/components folder, create the particle_system.js file and define the variable, getter, and setting functions for the default particle system acceleration.
+In the src/engine/components folder, create the particle_system.js file and define the variable, getter, and setter functions for the default particle system acceleration.
 Remember to export the newly defined functionality.

 let mSystemAcceleration = [30, -50.0];